 4) Recognition and reward must include remote workers

 It is a straightforward business consideration, that the remote workers are key, as are the office-based employees, and companies need the very best performance and engagement from all their employees.
-To not engage the remote employees, is a fundamental failing which will impact business performance.
+To not engage the remote employees, is a fundamental failing that will impact business performance.

 Picture Courtesy: Rawpixel